charles96/LineDevelopers.NET/MESSAGE_eng.md

         }
     }
     ```
-* SendBroadcastMessageAsync method¸¦ ÅëÇÑ ´ÙÁß À¯Çü ¸Ş½ÃÁö ¹ß¼Û ¿¹½Ã)
+* send multiple message types all at once via SendBroadcastMessageAsync
     ```csharp
     var messages = new List<IMessage>()
     {